-- Verify the diskettes or CD are readable by reading the files on the drive.
-For example, Microsoft Windows users can explore the drive in Windows explorer.
+- If you're installing the program from a media, verify the diskettes or CD are readable by reading the files on the drive.
+For example, Microsoft Windows users can explore the drive in Windows Explorer.
 If the CD attempts to AutoPlay, you may need to right-click the drive and click Explore to browse the drive.
-If you are having problems with reading a CD, see document CH000212.

-- If the CD reads fine with no errors, verify your computer meets the minimum requirements of the software program.
-If your computer does not have enough disk drive space or does not meet the requirements, the program will not install.
+- If the CD reads fine with no errors, verify your computer meets the minimum system requirements of the program.
+If your computer doesn't have enough disk drive space or does not meet the requirements, the program will not install.

-- Make sure the program or utility you are installing is compatible with the version of operating system you have on your computer.
-For example, many older utilities such as a virus protection program may only work with a specific version of Microsoft Windows.
+- Make sure the program or utility you're installing is compatible with the installed computer operating system.
+For example, many older utilities (e.g., virus protection programs) may only work with a specific version of Microsoft Windows.

-- If you are getting stopped at the CD-KEY or Serial Number verification, verify you are entering your correct number.
-If you lost your number or key or it does not work, you will need to contact the developer of the program.
+- If you are getting stopped at the CD key or product key verification, verify you are entering your correct number.
+If you lost your number or key or it does not work, you need to contact the program developer.
 Computer Hope will not provide any users with an alternate identification number.

 Error during installation

-- If you are running Microsoft Windows 95 or higher try installing the program from Safe Mode.
+- If you're running Microsoft Windows 95 or higher, try installing the program from Safe Mode.

-- Verify the CD is clean and contains no significant scratches.
-Information about how to clean a CD and a CD-ROM can be found on our cleaning page.
+- If installing from a CD, ensure it's clean and contains no significant scratches.
+See our page on how to clean a CD and a CD-ROM for more information.

-- Verify the program or utility documentation makes no mention of the error you are experiencing.
-Many times the error and explanation to how to resolve the error are already documented.
+- Verify the program or utility documentation or website does not mention the error.
+Often, the error and explanation of how to resolve the error are already documented.

-- Verify no patches or updates are available from the developer of the program or utility.
-In some cases the software program may require an update before it can be successfully run on your computer.
+- Verify no patches or updates are available from the program developer.
+Sometimes, the program may require an update before it can be successfully run on your computer.

-- Make sure all other programs are closed when you run the program or utility.
-If the program successfully runs after closing all other programs, it's possible that the program may have issues with other programs.
+- Ensure all other programs are closed when running the program or utility.
+If the program successfully runs after closing all other programs, the program may have conflicts with other programs.

 - Verify your computer has the correct date.
-In some cases a program may rely on the date and if that date is incorrectly set it may cause issues.
-Additional information about setting the date can be found on document CH000554.
+Sometimes, a program may rely on the date, and if that date is incorrectly set, it may cause issues.

 - If following the above recommendations does not resolve your issues, reinstall the program or utility.